 We estimate the burden of this collection of information as follows:

 |21 CFR section; activity||Number of respondents||Number of disclosures per respondent||Total annual disclosures||Average burden per

 |1 There are no capital costs or operating and maintenance costs associated with this collection of information.|

 The estimated annual third-party disclosure burden is based on data available to the Agency, our knowledge of and experience with cosmetics, and communications with industry.
-The hour burden is the additional or incremental time that establishments need to design and print labeling that includes the following required elements: A declaration of ingredients in decreasing order of predominance; a statement of the identity of the product; a specification of the name and place of business of the establishment; and a declaration of the net quantity of contents.
-These requirements increase the time establishments need to design Start Printed Page 21767labels because they increase the number of label elements that establishments must take into account when designing labels.
+The hour burden is the additional or incremental time that establishments need to design and print labeling that includes the following required Start Printed Page 18995elements: A declaration of ingredients in decreasing order of predominance, a statement of the identity of the product, a specification of the name and place of business of the establishment, and a declaration of the net quantity of contents.
+These requirements increase the time establishments needed to design labels because they increase the number of label elements that establishments must consider when designing labels.
 These requirements do not generate any recurring burden per label because establishments must already print and affix labels to cosmetic products as part of normal business practices.
 We estimate that the total third-party disclosure burden is 141,174 hours.

 End Supplemental Information

 Dated: March 30, 2020.

 Lowell J. Schiller,